 I have worked in fine art photography and have exhibited my photographs Internationally at both solo and group exhibitions.
 I am represented in Paris by Dominique Charlet.
 I have been awarded several Grants for the Arts awards by Arts Council England.
 My work has been published in many newspapers, magazines and books worldwide, I researched the book "Is it still raining in Aberfan?"

 In 2008 my book "Once Upon a Time in Wales" was published by Dewi Lewis to much acclaim.
 It became the most emailed story on The Independent newspaper site for two weeks.
 It was the popularity of this book that led to the making of my first film "Astronauts, Vikings and Ghosts" when I returned to my hometown in search of the subjects from the old photographs.
-The film was premiered at Festival International du Film sur l'Art in Montreal, won "Best Documentary" in Newport International Film Festival and was broadcast on the prestigious La Lucarne slot on ARTE in France and Germany in 2012.
+The film was premiered at Festival International du Film sur l'Art in Montreal representing UK, it won "Best Documentary" in Newport International Film Festival and was broadcast on the prestigious La Lucarne slot on ARTE in France and Germany in 2012.
+It was also broadcast in 2014 on Sky in New Zealand.

-I am currently working on several new projects including a feature script "The Wardrobe Soldier" and a documentary "Same, Same but Different / Taking Tom Jones to Vietnam" Le Thanh, a Vietnamese orphan raised in Wales returns to Vietnam to help victims of Agent Orange and seek out his origins.
+I am currently working on several new projects including a feature script "The Wardrobe" and a documentary "Same, Same but Different / Taking Tom Jones to Vietnam" Le Thanh, a Vietnamese orphan raised in Wales returns to Vietnam to help victims of Agent Orange and seek out his origins.